scala-ide/docs/src/sphinx/4.0.x/features/typingviewing/code-completion.rst

 where ``^`` denotes the cursors position, it would not be that useful when as completion ``flatMap`` is chosen but the already existing ``map`` is not replaced.
 Completion overwrites allow exactly these sort of replacements.
 They need to be configured in ``Preferences → Java → Editor → Content Assist`` and then in the section ``Insertion``.

-A small detail do mention here, is, that it is possible to toggle between the completion modes by holding ``Ctrl`` while applying the completion.
+A small detail to mention here, is, that it is possible to toggle between the completion modes by holding ``Ctrl`` while applying the completion.